Ormael13/CoCX/classes/classes/Scenes/Readme.md

          `handleFear()`, `handleConstricted()` methods are called.
 If they `return true`, said effect is ignored.
          1. Their default implementations just
             * display messages like _"your foe is stunned"_ etc;
-            * decrease statusAffect round counter by one and until it reaches zero;
+            * decrease statusEffect round counter by one and until it reaches zero;
             * `return false;` (skip turn).
     3. Somewhere here Exgartuan (if present) gets his chance to comment the situation by `game.exgartuan.exgartuanCombatUpdate()`
     4. From this point monster should decide its action and `Monster.performCombatAction()` (overrideable) is called.